 Side effects of skin needling are rare but can include:

 - Infection.
 If you have a history of cold sores, we ask you to take precaution beforehand.

-- Bruising is rare, and this can be lessened by taking arnica before if you tend to bruise or use Hirudoid cream once the skin has healed. (after five days)
+- Bruising is rare, and using arnica before treatment can lessen this.
+If you tend to bruise or use Hirudoid cream once the skin has healed. (after five days)

 - Depigmentation or hyperpigmentation is also very rare but can occur.